Boris Johnson attacks Trump over claims Ukraine started war with Putin

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Boris Johnson has hit out at Donald Trump’s claims that Ukraine started the war with Russia, dismissing them as inaccurate.
+Boris Johnson has hit out at Donald Trump’s claims that Ukraine started the war with Russia, as the president came under fire for branding Volodymyr Zelensky a dictator.

-In a message posted on X, the former prime minister said the US president’s statements on Ukraine “are not intended to be historically accurate, but to shock Europeans into action”.
+The former prime minister said the US president’s statements on Ukraine - which were the latest in a series of controversial interventions by the Trump administration - “are not intended to be historically accurate, but to shock Europeans into action”.

-Mr Trump caused outrage when he wrongly claimed Kyiv started the war, as well as claiming Ukraine president Volodymyr Zelensky’s approval rating stands at 4 per cent and the country should hold an election.
+Mr Trump caused outrage when he wrongly claimed Kyiv started the war, as well as claiming the Ukraine president’s approval rating stands at 4 per cent and the country should hold an election.

+He later doubled down on the attack, describing Mr Zelensky as a “dictator” and warned he “better move fast or he is not going to have a country left”.

+A Downing Street spokesperson said Sir Keir Starmer had called Mr Zelensky on Wednesday evening to express support for him "as Ukraine's democratically elected leader".

 Responding to Mr Trump’s comments, made on Tuesday evening, Mr Johnson said: “Of course Ukraine didn’t start the war.
 You might as well say that America attacked Japan at Pearl Harbor.